Product Designer @ Creative Resilient Youth:

 We invited co-designer to use any competitor products to create personal project, and understand how they feel about integrating digital platform into their creative workflow and their overall experience.

-• Develop a share definition of community •
+• From ambuitiy to a share vision •

 Co-designers do not want another platform to generate artwork for them.
 They believe this platform is different and should emphasizes: